robwa10/mia/README.md

 - File data is parsed and converted into a dictionary with the name as the key and date as the value.
 - If the user inputs a second file that data is parsed and added to the dictionary.
-If a key already exists the value is updated to the most recent date.
+If a key already exists the value is updated to the most recent date attended.
 - Dates in the dictionary are compared against today's date, appending the data to specific dicitionaries based on length between last attendance and today's date.